How Hackers Track and Exploit Your Digital Trace

 If these threats have you worried, know there are still things you can do to keep your information safe.
 Privacy settings allow you to control who sees your posts on your social, so spend some time learning how to use them.

-However, since none of the privacy settings will protect you anywhere but on the social media site that uses them, it’s best that you don’t share anything that could compromise your reputation or damage your online security.
+However, since none of the privacy settings will protect you anywhere but on the social media site or device that uses them, it’s best that you don’t share anything that could compromise your reputation or damage your online security.

 How To Reduce Your Digital Trace When Browsing Online